applebuddy/TOEIC-Speaking-Study/README.md

 ## Q11

+For employees, do you think it is better to communicate with work colleagues in person or via e-mail?
+Support your answer with reasons or examples.

+- I think it is better to communicate with work colleagues via e-mail for many reasons.
+- First of all, if i use the email, I can communicate with work colleagues anytime, and anywhere that I want. so, I can save my time, efforst to communicate with them.
+  - sending e-mails is more convenient for both the sender and the receiver.
+To be specific, a person may be in the middle of something important and complicated, and if i go to speak to hime or her in person, I could disturb him or her.
+But if I send an e-mail, the recipient can view it when it is convenient for him or her.
+  - employees can share some ideas and opinions immediately and continue to communicate.
+  - employees acn express their feelings better by using facial expressions and body language. which helps them understand each other better.
+  - employees can engage in the conversation better and value each other's opinions. 직  원들은 좀 더 대화에 적극적으로 참여하고, 서로의 의견을 더 존중합니다.
+- However, it is not really possible when I think about the other options.
+- also, I think, this is what really matters now. society tells employees to communicate with work colleagues with email. but most employees don't follow that. so, to increase their productivity, it is getting more and more important I think.
+  - it's easier to share a lot of information at once through e-mail because I can attach multiple files.
+- also, we can share some ideas or opinions more effectively, and efficiently with email.
+  - Also, e-mails are an effective way to keep track of information exchanged.
+- so, these are the reasons.

 Do you agree or disagree with the following statement?
 The most effective method of educating childrens to teach them one-on-one.